buildwithashwani/AWS-Portfolio/README.md

 ## Project Objective

 To analyze business licensing data for the City of Vancouver (1997–2012) using AWS cloud services and uncover patterns in license issuance and fee collection.
-The analysis includes multiple phases: data ingestion, profiling, cleaning, cataloging, summarization, and visualization.
+The analysis includes multiple phases: data ingestion, profiling, cleaning, cataloging & summarization, analysis, and governance & monitoring.

 ---